Pigweed, Knotgrass or wireweed

 Wireweed Identification.

 Wireweed is an aggressive low-growing warm-season annual or biennial dicot.
-It has that has small oval leaves with a purple sheath around the base of each leaf.
-The branch leaves are about half the size of the stem leaves and stems can root at the nodes.
+It has small oval leaves with a purple sheath around the base of each leaf.
+The branch leaves are about half the size of the stem leaves, and the stems can root at the nodes.

-Wireweed flowers mainly in the Autumn and Spring with large numbers of flowers appearing along the base of the leaves.
+Wireweed flowers mainly in the Autumn and the Spring, and large numbers of flowers appear along the base of the leaves.

-Flower: Pink to white and around 2 mm in diameter and 2-3 mm long.
+Flower: The flowers of Knotweed are pink to white, around 2 mm in diameter and 2 to 3 mm long.

-Leaf length: The leaves of pigweed areblue-green and 5-10 mm long.
+Leaf length: The leaves of pigweed are blue to green, and 5 to 10 mm long.

-Leaf width: Leaves are 4-12 mm wide, dull green and oblong to oval in shape.
+Leaf width: Leaves are 4 to 12 mm wide, dull green and have an oblong to oval shape.

-Comments: Leaves are hairless and it has a strong, deep, fibrous tap root.
-It tends to germinate in the spring, and first appears when soil temperatures are only around 4C.
+Comments: The leaves have no hairs, and Wireweed has a strong, deep, fibrous tap root.
+It tends to germinate in the Spring, and first appears when soil temperatures are only around 4°C.

 Habitat: Knotgrass is a weed of disturbed and trampled soils.
 It thrives in heavy soils in full sun, and flourishes in poor soils with little plant competition.